Healthdirect Free Australian health advice you can count on.

 You should see your doctor if your memory problems are affecting your daily life.
 It may be a relative or friend who notices your memory problems before you do.

-It's best to get it checked as soon as you notice there's a problem.
-This is because many causes of memory loss can be treated.
+It's best to get it checked as soon as you notice a problem.
+There are things you can do to help slow down or sometimes prevent memory loss.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.